New Mexico Lobos men's basketball: Traditions

 The official mascot of the University of New Mexico is the "Lobo", the Spanish word for "wolf", adopted by the school in 1920.
 Human mascots, dubbed "Lobo Louie and Lobo Lucy", members of the cheerleading squad, roam The Pit during games rousing and entertaining fans.
 During the 1980s, a popular chant among Lobo fans was "Everyone's a Lobo, Woof Woof Woof!", coupled with a hand gesture emulating a wolf.
-It was phased out during the '90s but has since become the signature cheer for Lobo fans.Everyone's A Lobo!, LoboTV, December 2, 2010.
+It was phased out during the '90s but has since become the signature cheer for Lobo fans.

 At the start of each half during Lobo games at The Pit, fans continue to stand and clap their hands until both teams score a basket, adding pressure on teams that struggle to score for long stretches.
 The student section in The Pit, Section 26, is particularly noteworthy for the antics of its raucous fans, taunting and intimidating opposing players, often with personal remarks, and offering enticing visuals for television broadcasters: They chant, jump up and down in unison, shake newspapers and signs to make noise and create distractions, and some dress in costumes and body paint.
 The noise level of the boisterous fans, the intimacy created by seating extending to the edge of the court, and the elevation contribute to what Coach Dave Bliss termed "a Pit game."

 The Lobo Howl is an event held initially on midnight of the first day the NCAA allows teams to practice.
 Over the years it has evolved into a family-like atmosphere held during the evening, including player introductions, practice drills and scrimmages, three-point shooting and slam dunk contests, and other festivities.
 Student-athletes from both men's and women's squads participate and sign autographs for fans, and the event is used to attract recruits invited to attend.
 The 2013 Howl drew over 10,000 fans and featured the introduction of new coach Craig Neal, who entered the arena on his motorcycle.

 Sportscaster Mike Roberts was the "Voice of the Lobos" on KKOB radio in Albuquerque from 1966 to 2008, becoming an icon among Lobo fans.
 He was an integral part of the Lobo fan experience, especially before most games were televised.
 Roberts noted the noise level in The Pit as a challenge for a broadcaster: "There were a lot of times when I knew I was calling the game because my lips were moving, but I couldn't hear a thing I said."
 Many fans were disappointed and outraged when Roberts was dismissed by KKOB in 2008.
 New Mexico Governor Bill Richardson declared May 8, 2008 as "Mike Roberts Appreciation Day" in honor of the sportscaster.
 In 1999, Roberts was inducted into the University of New Mexico Athletic Hall of Honor by the Alumni Lettermen's Association and received the Distinguished Service Award.
 Roberts was also inducted into the Albuquerque Sports Hall of Fame.